-As tourists marvel at the famous Belvedere Gardens in all their baroque splendour, few know how close they are to another landscaped garden open to the public.
+As tourists marvel at the famous Belvedere Gardens in all their baroque splendour, few know how close they are to another landscaped garden open to the public: the Botanical Garden.

-The Botanical Garden runs along to the east of the Belvedere complex and can trace its roots (sorry) back to 1754 and a pharmaceutical garden established by Maria Theresia.
+The park runs along to the east of the Belvedere complex and can trace its roots (ba dum tish!) back to 1754 and a pharmaceutical garden established by Maria Theresa.

 Where Belvedere’s gardens end in ornate palaces, these gardens end in ordinary greenhouses (which means more glass, less marble, and fewer statues of 18th-century military heroes): the Botanical Garden is actually a research, teaching and public education facility belonging to the University of Vienna.